 Sitting in the lounge reading, Aiden was surprised when Zimzod picked up a comms and called TAS to get himself cloning insurance.
 He hadn't seemed too worried about death.
 But Aiden decided to listen in, given recent events.
-When Zimzod agreed to set up an appointment to implant the stent later, he was told he had until the 314th day of 1112 to have that done or the policy would be voided.
-As Zimzod ended the call, Aiden decided to ask a few questions while Sir Terin, who had just joined the crew, also listened in.
+When Zimzod agreed to set up an appointment to implant the stent later, he was told he had until the 314th day of 1112 to have that done, or the policy would be voided.
+When Zimzod got off the call, Aiden decided to ask a few questions while Sir Terin, who had just joined the crew, also listened in.

 Taking Zimzod's advice, Aiden sparked up Zach's files on cloning and read up on it before calling TAS himself.
 As with Zimzod, they told Aiden the insurance would be effectuated on 2, Jan 1113.
 This was because the paperwork and payments needed to be carried out before the insurance could start.
 It would normally be effective the first of the month following that, but the first of the next month was Holiday.
 So nothing would legally get done until the second.
 Aiden was also told he had until the 314th to get his stent implanted.

-As Aiden got on the comms and began working out his cloning insurance, Terin asked if he could speak with Zimzod?
-When Zimzod settled in for more questions, Terin said that he'd been considering having a stent implanted for some time.
-When Zimzod asked why, Terin explained a bit about his being wounded badly during the war.
-As Zimzod allowed him to continue, Terin explained that he simply did not have the money to have a stent implanted.
+When Aiden got on the comms and began working out his cloning insurance, Terin asked if he could speak with Zimzod?
+Zimzod settled in for more questions and Terin said that he'd been considering having a stent implanted for some time.
+When Zimzod asked why, Terin told him a bit about his being wounded badly during the war.
+Zimzod let him to continue and Terin said he simply didn't have the money to have a stent implanted.
 Terin said, if the ship would pay for his stent implantation, Terin would give up his monthly salary of Cr 650, suggesting the ship would save back the costs quickly.
-Zimzod did the math, and realized the ship would save the cost of the operation in two years, and Terin was offering to give up his salary entirely.
-But Zimzod knew that, once the stent was implanted, there was little keeping Terin on the ship.
+Zimzod did the math, and saw the ship would save the cost of the operation in two years, and Terin was offering to give up his salary entirely.
+But, Zimzod knew that once the stent was implanted, there was little keeping Terin on the ship.

-So Zimzod told Terin he would need the navigator to sign a contract, making himself an indentured servant to the ship for the two years at least.
-Since he had been directed to this position by the Order, Sir Terin was not planning to go anywhere anytime soon and agreed, knowing he'd still get a slice of any ship's profit.
-And with that, Sir Zimzod brought Terin over to a terminal and sparked up the ship's legal forms software.
+So, Zimzod told Terin he'd need the navigator to sign a contract making himself an indentured servant to the ship for the two years at least.
+Since he'd been directed to his position by the Order, Sir Terin wasn't planning to go anywhere anytime soon and agreed, knowing he'd still get a slice of any ship's profit.
+With that, Sir Zimzod brought Terin over to a terminal and sparked up the ship's legal forms software.
 After they selected the correct form, Zimzod and Terin filled it out and certified their identities.
-Once that was saved, Zimzod transmitted the form to the port and the merchant hall and hiring hall, so it could be filed and certified as legal.
+When that was saved, Zimzod transmitted the form to the port and the merchant hall and hiring hall, so it could be filed and certified as legal.

-As the pair were completing that work, Munarshu arrived with his gear to start moving in.
+The pair were completing that work while Munarshu arrived with his gear to start moving in.
 Aiden was working at another comms terminal and Inger was watching vids along with Emkir, who was also cleaning up the galley.
 Munarshu looked around and couldn't see Aali, his new boss, so he assumed she was in engineering.
 He knew the ship's captain and Sir Rol were in the hospital.
 Munarshu was directed to the stateroom that was Sir Brian's on the previous ship.
 Of course, they made a play that Brian had lived in there to keep up the storyline.
-As this was happening, Aali was in her quarters, working to access the internal services of her stent, based on the class she'd had.
-As the other's talked in the lounge, Emkir cleaned up the galley but made sure to put things where he wanted, rather than where he knew Rol preferred things.
-Once done cleaning up, Emkir decided to relax and let his wounds continue to heal.Recovering and Leaving Early
+While that happened, Aali was in her quarters working to access the internal services of her stent, based on the class she'd had.
+And, Emkir cleaned up the galley but made sure to put things where he wanted, rather than where he knew Rol preferred them.
+Done cleaning up, Emkir decided to relax and let his wounds continue to heal.Recovering and Leaving Early

 While they could come to Rol's ship to take the testimony, based on his medical condition, they didn't want to do it in the hospital.
 Rol agreed to do what was needed to answer the questions he could and the inspector thanked him.
 Then the inspector bumped Rol his contact data and left Rol to himself.
 Sitting in his bed with nothing else to do but comply with the medical staff's periodic requests, Rol surfed the news, looking for any new information on the arrival of Duchess Muktheswara.
 Of course, there were no new facts but lots of speculation, only some of which was not completely off the wall.More Morning Organization